axalion/receipt-processor-challenge/README.md

 ### Run the Flask Application

-With all dependencies installed, run the Flask server.
+With all dependencies installed, run the Flask server

 ```bash
 python app.py